 Manaslu circuit trek is about going around the world’s 8th tallest mountain namely Manaslu (8,156 m).
 Moreover, This trekking destination is very new in comparison to the other trekking destinations in Nepal.
 The gates of the Manaslu circuit trek were open only after 1991.
 Yet it remains a restricted area and requires a special permit.
 This trek is often compared with the Annapurna Circuit Trek of the 1980s and is an off the beaten trek within the reach of trekking enthusiasts.

 As the Annapurna circuit and the region gets a huge influx of trekkers year around, people who are looking to beat the heat often take the trails of Manaslu Circuit Trek which is less traveled.
 By no means you will come across many trekkers.
 Additional permit costs and landscape made these circumstances.
-Nevertheless, the beautiful topography, unseen culture, rare wildlife and fragile ecosystem is able to attract true nature enthusiasts.
+Nevertheless, the beautiful topography, unseen culture, rare wildlife, and fragile ecosystem are able to attract true nature enthusiasts.

 Book Manaslu Circuit Trekking with Karma Eco Adventure as your next adventure destination now!